THE RODS & REELS

 Feeling a bit rusty with your casting?
 No problem!
 We love to teach, and are happy to offer an impromptu casting lesson anytime.

 We have strong opinions regarding lures.
 We know what works, and we have full confidence in our selections.
 That said, if you have a favorite lure that you would like to try, please do!

 Remember that White's Tackle is offering custom lure selections build specifically for our waters.
 With one email you can get exactly the right lures for your adventure with us.
 Contact and mention your location (either the Uatuma or the Rio Negro).

 Walk the dog style lures like Jumpin' Minnows or Heddon's Super Spook XT have been the classic, time-tested lures of the Amazon.
 These are used to cover the water fast and to catch a wide range of sizes of peacocks.
 There's a new lure in town, and it has quickly become OUR #1 SECRET top-water lure: Bomber's Badonk-a-Donk HP saltwater lure.
 You can fish this lure in our waters all day and catch fish.
 Best colors in the Uatuma are bone and citrus shad.
-Best colors for the Rio Negro are bone, and redhead flash.
+Best colors for the Rio Negro are bone and redhead flash.
 Remember to bring replacement treble hooks (and split ring pliers), as our fish destroy even the highest quality hooks.
-Watch the video below to see proper walk the dog technique alongside a chopper cast (note the speed of retrieve!).
+Watch the videos above to see proper walk the dog technique alongside a chopper cast (note the speed of retrieve!).

 The local natives call the buck tail jig the "hunger killer".
 If you fished here like your life depended on it, then you would fish a buck tail jig.
 Amazon jigs are unique: they are tied on 1/2 ounce 4/0 to 6/0 heavy-duty wide gap hooks and usually have a tail extension which gives them a length of 6"-8".
 If your jigs don't fit this description, then they are best kept at home.